arvinder-dhar/Arvinder-PS-Scripts/README.md

-# arvinder-scripts

-Scripts mentioned in the repository are written in PowerShell.
+#Arvinder-PS-Scripts

+Written in : PowerShell
-The Author claims no responsibility if the scripts creates issue in the Infrastructure, Please test well before deploying to Production
+Important : The Author claims no responsibility if running the scripts creates issue in the Infrastructure.
+If you have a Test Environment, Recommendation is to run and test it over there first.

 All Scripts are Developed by Arvinder